tfelix/w3shop/README.md

 3. Hosted via chain based infrastructure.
 You dont require setup, you dont require an own server.
 All the static information that forms the heart of your shop is saved via blockchain based infrastructure.
 You pay for it, but you own it.
 4. Ownership is preserved via Blockchains.
 You own your shop and decide what happens to it, you can modify, close or even sell it to someone else.
-Like a physical shop.
+Similiar to a physical shop.
 5. Sustainable: Reduced resource consumption by utilizing Arbitrum L2.
 6. Immutable Contracts and permanent storage systems guarantee the accessibility buyers over a long period of time.